 A parody is a comic imitation of another piece of work or style.

 A pastiche is a patchwork of lines from another writer destined to be like an imitation.
-Or, it can be an original composition that mimics another's style in a spirit of respect as opposed to satire.
+Or, it can be an original composition that mimics another's way or style in a spirit of respect as opposed to satire.

 A stanza is a group of lines that are separated from others in a poem.
 In prose writing, you would describe this as a paragraph marking a shift in time or mood.

-Stress is used to describe a syllable uttered in a higher pitch, or with greater emphasis, than others.
+You would use this word to describe a syllable uttered in a higher pitch, or with greater emphasis, than others.

 Tone, or mood, refers to the poet's attitude and is interpreted by the reader.
 A combination of things can affect tone such as vocabulary, syntax, language, rhyme and metric regularity or irregularity.